 Original post (November 2, 2018): The petition for review of Minnesota Sands and the response on behalf of Winona County are classic examples of lawyering where each side’s arguments seem quite persuasive but they are impossible to reconcile.
 (The Minnesota Supreme Court recently granted the petition for review.)

-Minnesota Sands argues that it bought certain lease rights in Winona county to mine silicon sand for use in fracking, a controversial means of mining for oil, and Winona imposed a rule saying that silicon sand mined in Winona could only be for “local use,” not for use in fracking and not, Minnesota Sands suggests, not for out-of-state use.
+Minnesota Sands argues that it bought certain lease rights in Winona county to mine silica sand for use in fracking, a controversial means of mining for oil, and Winona imposed a rule saying that silica sand mined in Winona could only be for “local use,” not for use in fracking and not, Minnesota Sands suggests, not for out-of-state use.

 If there were so, it would appear to pose an obvious threat to what is known as “the dormant commerce clause” (the idea that the U.S. Constitution’s Commerce Clause giving the federal government the task of regulating interstate commerce implicitly bars states from regulating interstate commerce (or discriminating in interstate commerce)).

 But have a look at Winona county’s opposition to Minnesota Sands’ petition for review and you will see an entirely different (and, we would suggest, inconsistent) argument.
 There is no mention of any prohibition of sales to out-of-state buyers.
 The ordinance, Winona argues, simply restricts “industrial mineral operations, while continuing to allow construction mineral operations.”
 In other words, the challenged regulation “does not favor in-state economic interests over out-of-state economic interests because no entity, whether in-state or out-of-state, is permitted to mine industrial minerals.”